 - Inform your doctor that you are pregnant before getting treated for any infection.
 Discuss with your healthcare provider all medications that you are on, including dietary supplements and herbal products.

-- Use antibiotics only when prescribed by a doctor.
+- Use antibiotics only when prescribed by an obstetrician or medical doctor.
 The dosage of antibiotics varies for pregnant women.
 Therefore, self-medication with the usual dose may cause fetal harm and also increase the risk of antibiotic resistance.

 - Consult a doctor whenever you suspect that you have an infection.
 Antibiotics cannot treat viral infections, such as cold and flu.
 Get a proper diagnosis before taking any antibiotics.

 - Take antibiotics as per the prescribed dosage and course.
 Do not stop the medication when symptoms subside.
 Not completing an antibiotic course may cause the recurrence of infection with more severity.
-It may also lead to drug resistance, where the antibiotic becomes no longer effective against the bacteria.
+It may also lead to drug resistance, compromising your immunity and rendering the antibiotic no longer effective against the bacteria.

 What Is The Safest Antibiotic For UTI During Pregnancy?

-The antibiotic choice may depend on the organism identified in the urine culture.
+According to a global survey published in the journal Antibiotics, urinary tract infections (UTIs) were found to be the most common infections requiring antibiotic treatment, accounting for a significant 67.9% of cases.
+When treating UTIs, the choice of antibiotic may vary depending on the specific organism identified in the urine culture.
 Commonly prescribed include Amoxicillin, Ampicillin, Cephalosporins, Nitrofurantoin, and Trimethoprim-Sulfamethoxazole.
 Some recent findings suggest a link between the use of sulfa derivatives and Nitrofurantoin and congenital disabilities if prescribed in the first trimester.
-Trimethoprim-Sulfamethoxazole should be avoided in late pregnancy due to the potential risk of the newborn developing kernicterus (brain damage due to high bilirubin in the baby’s blood) (7).
+The most commonly used sulfonamide during pregnancy, Trimethoprim-Sulfamethoxazole, should be avoided in late pregnancy due to the potential risk of the newborn developing kernicterus (brain damage due to high bilirubin in the baby’s blood) (7).

 Frequently Asked Questions